hammadxcm/discord-hk/docs/bot-integrations.md

 ```

 ### **Enhanced Voice Commands for Custom Bot**
-Let me also add voice management to our custom b
+Let me also add voice management to our custom bot: